binnes/Node-RED-container-prod/docs/index.md

 # Low Code Development with Node-RED for Production

-Please follow the link for formatted documentation for these tutorials : [https://binnes.github.io/Node-RED-container-prod/](https://binnes.github.io/Node-RED-container-prod/)

 Late in 2019 Node-RED released version 1.0.
 In the following video the use of Low Code development for production use cases is discussed.

 [!["Node-RED development for production applications"](http://img.youtube.com/vi/UpdgM66Au_U/0.jpg)](https://youtu.be/UpdgM66Au_U "Node-RED development for production applications")